aglabx/TRAKD/README.md

 # TRAKD - Tandem Repeat Analysis with K-mer Decomposition

 TRAKD is a high-performance bioinformatics toolkit for analyzing repetitive sequences in genomes using k-mer decomposition.
-It identifies tandem repeats, clustered repetitive elements, and analyzes their distribution patterns across genomic sequences.
+It identifies tandem repeats, dispersed repeats, transposable elements, and analyzes their distribution patterns across genomic sequences.
+The tools work synergistically to distinguish between different types of repetitive DNA.

 ## Features

 - **Fast k-mer indexing** with multi-threaded processing
-- **Locus detection** for identifying clusters of repetitive sequences
+- **Tandem repeat detection** using locus clustering and distance patterns
+- **Dispersed repeat identification** for transposable elements and mobile DNA
-- **Distance analysis** for understanding repeat spacing patterns
+- **Distance entropy analysis** to distinguish repeat types
-- **Detailed statistics** including entropy calculations and Jaccard similarity metrics
+- **Intelligent filtering** using cross-tool information
+- **Context-based similarity** for grouping repeat families
 - **Memory-efficient** processing of large genomes
 - **Cross-platform** support (Linux, macOS, Windows)
+- **Visualization tools** for karyotype and circular plots

 ## Installation